headdetect/CS3500/PS7/AgCubio/Resources/README.md

 - Program.cs
  -  This is the brains of the server.
 It has abstracted out the networking components into the ServerNetworkManager.cs
  -  Handles all the game mechanics such as moving, eating, and dying.
  -  Also handles functionality for viruses.
 If a player tries to eat one, they will split apart.
 Algorithm uses is very similar to the one for splitting.
 Viruses have uid's from 0 to 9.

+### Web server
+The web server is pretty close to a natural MVC style of webserver (almost).
+It will take in a number of routes /games /score /eaten.
+Stuff like that.
+When you go to a route that is undefined http://localhost:11100/not-a-real-route , it will give you a 404 error.
+If for some reason, there is an error in any of the controllers, a 500 error (with stack trace) will be displayed as well.

 ## Defining a protocol